 Reeded glass effect window film is an affordable alternative to real reeded glass as it can be applied directly to your existing windows and doors.
 The pattern consists of a repeat of 12mm wide "flutes" and looks very realistic.

-You can order the film to your exact measurements, to be applied internally on smooth non textured glass, and is very easy to apply.
+You can order the film by the metre or cut to your exact measurements, to be applied internally on smooth non textured glass.
+Window film is very easy to apply with no skills required.

 Very easy, and very quick.
 To apply the film, all you'll need are a few basic tools, and we even throw in a small application tool with your order for free.
 Soapy water is the key ingredient, which allows you a bubble free application.
 Take a minute to watch our video tutorial.
 It's really that easy.